 = Tim Jones (July 24 th 2020)

-These pages represent undeveloped ideas, archive moments, memories and general stuff that has been part of my creative journey and the Falling A Records story.
+These pages represent my best attempt at a musical journal, travelogue, archive record of my musical landscape and everything I have been involved in over the years.
+It features celebrated projects to undeveloped ideas, sketchpad moments, memories and general stuff that has been part of my creative endeavours and the Falling A Records story.
 I am attempting to place things in chronological order though as time passes and I trawl the crates in my loft, I am discovering that my record keeping has been quite vague at times.
 Please feel free to interact and correct where necessary.
 The page also serves as the archive page for the website and is where we post our various announcements etc.,